 Diving is possible year round.
 The waters around Manado are usually calm and waves rarely exceed a meter.
 However, in the period, roughly December-February, when the west-wind blows, there can be days that the boat does not go out due to a high swell.
 If that is the case, we simply wait until the conditions clear up, (usually a few days).
 If it looks really desperate we can decide to dive the Lembeh strait, on the other side of the North Sulawesi peninsula.
 But in all the years we have been operating, this never happened.

-Having said all this, we are usually also closed from Christmas to the first of March.
+Having said all this, we are usually closed a few weeks in the months December to March.
 We need a period to do proper maintenance on man and material so why not when the weather can be potential bad any ways..

 For the exact dates of when we are closed, please contact us at: firstname.lastname@example.org